MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 - Fewer performance disadvantages exist than the alternatives of whole column referencing and dynamic ranges.

-- It is easy to have multiple tables of data on a single worksheet.
+- It's easy to have multiple tables of data on a single worksheet.

 - Formulas that are embedded in the table also expand and contract with the data.